hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 ikev2.sh --auto
 ```

-By default, no password is required when importing IKEv2 client config files.
+By default, no password is required when importing IKEv2 client configuration.
 You may optionally choose to protect client config files using a random password.
 Example:

 ```bash
 sudo VPN_PROTECT_CONFIG=yes ikev2.sh --auto